sandstorm12/Footefield/pose_estimation/README.md

 ## TODO

+1. Feature: Automate the skeleton normalization (+rotation+smplfix)
+1. Feature: Visualize a full scene using SMPL
 1. Feature: Use Halpe keypoints to get more accurate SMPL estimations
 1. Feature: Optimize SMPL for each frame separately
 1. Feature: Use `local search` to find acceptable depth for the keypoints with no depth